richafnu/Viva/Viva/glint/setup/360-add-edit-cycle-questions.md

 ms.date: 12/19/2024
 ---

-# Add and edit 360 cycle items
+# 360 Survey Question setup

 Add or modify prepopulated 360 program template questions.
 Add questions from our Question Library by selecting the **+ symbol**.
 - You can use the **+ symbol** under the question list.